 (Am I doing a good job selling them, or what?)

 Here’s what happened . . . .

 Never having made this dessert, I did a little research and learned that these are also called Magic Bars . . . and that there aren’t really seven layers.
 (Nor are they magic, FYI.)
-I’m not sure why I felt so compelled to make them, but as long as I was, I had to “make them my own” . . . so I used pretzels for the crust (instead of the usual graham crackers) and added a creamy layer of chocolate-peanut butter deliciousness.
+I’m not sure why I felt so compelled to make them, but as long as I was, I had to “make them my own” . . . so yes, I used pretzels for the crust, instead of the usual graham crackers, and added a creamy layer of chocolate-peanut butter deliciousness.

-They must be cut into small squares, as all you’ll need is one bite.
-One bite a day anyway.
+They must be cut into small squares, as all you’ll need is one or two bites.
+At a time, anyway.